danielbodnar/awesome-stars/README.md

 ## chatgpt

+- [Fechin/reference](https://github.com/Fechin/reference) - ⭕ Share quick reference cheat sheet for developers.
+- [ferrislucas/promptr](https://github.com/ferrislucas/promptr) - Promptr is a CLI tool that lets you use plain English to instruct GPT3 or GPT4 to make changes to your codebase.
 - [diciaup/assistant-cli](https://github.com/diciaup/assistant-cli) - A comfortable CLI tool to use ChatGPT service🔥
 - [tobiasbueschel/search-gpt](https://github.com/tobiasbueschel/search-gpt) - 🌳 Connecting ChatGPT with the Internet
 - [clevercli/clevercli](https://github.com/clevercli/clevercli) - ChatGPT powered CLI utilities.
 Easily add new prompt types in ~/.clevercli/